Priors in Deep Image Restoration and Enhancement: A Survey: Deep Learning-based Prior

 \subsubsection{Deep Video Prior}

 Videos consisting of a sequence of images can also benefit from DIP.
-Lei \etal \cite{dvp_lei2020blind} propose Deep Video Prior (DVP) and show that the distance between correspondences in the output frames can be minimized internally by a CNN.
+Lei \etal~\cite{dvp_lei2020blind} propose Deep Video Prior (DVP) and show that the distance between correspondences in the output frames can be minimized internally by a CNN.
 It is based on the fact that given a CNN, similar patches yield similar results at the early stage of training.
 Therefore, DVP achieves convincing temporal consistency between output frames, and no explicit regularization term needs to be hand-crafted.

-\textbf{Discussion:} DIP provides new insight into low-level vision tasks and ignites the research into exploring the property of deep models.
-DIP is an effective unsupervised approach that is universally applicable.
-Despite that vanilla DIP still falls short when compared with many supervised counterparts, its task-specific derivatives are comparable to state-of-the-art supervised methods.
-However, the optimization process of DIP is image-specific.
-It usually takes thousands of iterations to produce one satisfying image, consuming a considerable amount of time and computation resources.
+\textbf{Discussion:} DIP hits the literature by its simpilicity and generalizability.
+It provides new insight into low-level vision tasks and ignites research into exploring the property of deep models.
+DIP is an effective unsupervised approach that is universally applicable, usually not constraint by the image size, content, or quality.
+Despite that vanilla DIP still falls short when compared with many supervised counterparts, its task-specific derivatives are close to state-of-the-art supervised methods.
+The optimization process of DIP is image-specific.
+Though DIP is free from large-scale training, it usually takes thousands of iterations to produce one satisfying image, consuming considerable time and computation resources.
 In addition, DIP always tends to overfit the degraded images.
-However, early stopping strategies hold the potential for premature termination, and strong regularization may cause information loss.
+Researchers are still actively seeking solutions for the two remaining problems.